oeminaga/CystoImageClassification/README.md

     run_real_time.sh
     ```
 ## NOTES
-- The real-time framework supports ONNX (pytorch/tensorflow models can be converted to onnx format).
+- The real-time framework supports ONNX (pytorch/tensorflow models are convertable to onnx format).

 - The real-time framework incorporates the use of OpenGL to leverage hardware acceleration for efficient graphical augmentation.